KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

      }
    }

 What we have done so far is to create a ScrollablePage and put into it a CardsGridView, since we want to display a grid of Cards generated from a model.
-The data of each contact is provided from a `ListModel <https://doc.qt.io/qt-5/qml-qtqml-models-listmodel.html>`_ while the card delegate is responsible for the presentation of the data.
+The data of each contact is provided by a `ListModel <https://doc.qt.io/qt-5/qml-qtqml-models-listmodel.html>`_ while the card delegate is responsible for the presentation of the data.
 For more info about models and views in Qt Quick, see `here <https://doc.qt.io/qt-5/qtquick-modelviewsdata-modelview.html>`_.

 Now let's populate the model that will feed our grid view with data.
 In Kirigami.ScrollablePage definition, just after: